Why did the Feds arrest Illinois Governor Rod Blagojevich NOW?

 According to My Way News, AP reports that Rep. Jessie Jackson Jr. interviewed for the U.S. Senate seat vacated by Barack O'Bama on Monday, December 8, 2008.
 The FBI filed their affidavit on Sunday December 7, 2008, a day before the interview.

 An examination of the FBI's affidavit does not indicate a warrant to bug Gov. Blagojevich's Governor's office.
 Therefore , because the FBI struck early Tuesday morning (December 9, 2008) to arrest Blagojevich, it is unlikely that they picked up any recorded conversations indicating a payoff was discussed between the two.
+Whatever was talked about was not likely recorded by law enforcement.
+Testimony in Blagojevich's trial may reveal heresay evidence embarassing to Rep. Jackson, but it is unlikely it would convict him.

 The FBI affidavit seems to protect Jr. Moreover, even though the FBI arrested Blagojevich after he interviewed Jr. for the job, the speed in which they moved and the timing is still highly suspect.
 They may have moved to prevent Jr. from further discussing the U.S. Senate appointment over those Blagojevich phone lines which the FBI had tapped or offices which they had bugged.